ivogeorg/ee-electric-and-electronic-systems-and-machines/README.md

 ## Approach

-1. Note that this is an overview course for non-majors, but still engineers.
-MET and SSE students learning about electricity, circuits, and related topics.
-MET students diverge toward motors, while SSE students toward electronics and computers.
+1. Note that this is an EE overview course for engineering students from mechanical and sustainable systems programs, learning about electricity, circuits, and related topics.
+After a common core of electromagnetics and analog circuits (R, RC, RL, RLC), MET students diverge toward motors, while SSE students toward electronics and computers.

 2. From curriculum paths:
    1. Identify level of general preparation (for effectiveness during progression).